 Top of the page

-Bathing your loved one regularly is an important way to help keep their skin healthy.
-It can help prevent infections and it's a good time to check for sores or rashes.
-Bathing also helps your loved one feel fresh and clean.
+Bathing a person regularly is an important way to help keep their skin healthy.
+It can help prevent infections, and it's a good time to check for sores or rashes.

-The amount of help your loved one needs when bathing depends on how well he or she can move.
-You may be caring for someone who has short-term trouble with self-care because they are recovering from an illness or a surgery.
-Or you may be taking care of an older person who has memory problems and can't remember how to bathe.
+The amount of help a person needs when bathing depends on how well they can move.
+You may be caring for someone who is unable to care for themself because they are recovering from an illness or a surgery.
+Or you may be taking care of a person who has memory problems and can't remember how to bathe.
 Or you could be caring for someone who has a long-term inability to move, such as a person who is paralyzed.
 This person may need much more help when bathing.

-A person who has to stay in bed for a short time and who can move a little may be able to take a shower with some help once or twice a week.
-Or the person may prefer a partial bath at the sink or with a basin every day.
+A person who has to stay in bed for a short time and who can move a little may be able to take a shower with some help.
+Or the person may prefer a partial bath at the sink or with a basin.
 A person who can't move well or who can't move at all needs a bed bath.
 This is often called a sponge bath, but face cloths are often used too.
 You can give a full bath in bed without getting the bed sheets wet.

+How often a person bathes can depend on their condition and their wishes.
+If you can, try to let the person choose when they bathe.
 Younger people who have no problems with blood flow can bathe more often if they want to.
-For older adults, you can give a bed bath 2 or 3 times each week.
+Older adults may only want a bed bath a few times each week.
 Bathing more often may put the person at risk for skin problems, such as sores.

-Let your loved one clean himself or herself as much as possible.
+Let the person clean themself as much as possible.
 As you help to undress and bathe them, try to be as relaxed as possible.
-Bath time can be embarrassing for you and the person you're caring for.
-This may be especially true if you are caring for someone of the opposite sex.
 If you are calm and don't seem embarrassed, they may feel more comfortable.

 To get ready to give someone a bed bath, start by gathering materials.
 You will need: